mkhan255/CollegeDegreeROI/README.md

 ## 5. Methodology

+- Use Spark to calculate average income by major from the ACS PUMS data set, join all the tables, and store data in Postgres database

+- Use Spark to clean IPEDS Dataset and store data in Postgres database

+- Use Dash to build front end and calculate the following based on user inputs:

+        Total cost of a loan:
+        principal + total interest over loan term

-Calculate the cost of a four year degree at the selected college:
+        Cost of a four year degree at the selected college:
         (Tuition * 4) - Scholarship/grants - Loan principal  + Total cost of the loan

-Calculate the total cost of a loan: principal + total interest over loan term

-Calculate the average income for their selected major from the ACS PUMS data set
+## 6. Outcome

+The app is live and can be accessed at http://predictiveanalytics.me